200713-dotnet/project-challenge-p0-Pyrodron/README.md

 + with either custom or preset pizzas
 + if custom
 + select crust, size and toppings
-+ if preset
+O if preset
-+ select pizza and its size
+O select pizza and its size
-+ see a tally of my order
+O see a tally of my order
-+ add or remove more pizzas
+O add or remove more pizzas
-+ and checkout when complete with latest order
+O and checkout when complete with latest order
 + see my order history
-+ make a new order
+O make a new order

 ## store story